cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 ### Membership relations {#schema-entitytypes-memberOf}

-The parent types are specified by `in <EntityTypes>` after `entity <EntityName>`. `EntityTypes` can be a list of entity type names surrounded by brackets and delimited by `,`, or an entity type name if there is only one parent type.
-For example, you can also declare entity type `User` in the format `entity User in Group ...`.
+Set an entity to be a member of another with `in <EntityTypes>` after `entity <EntityName>`.
+The `EntityTypes` declaration can be a list of entity type names surrounded by brackets (`[]`) and delimited by commas `,`, for example `entity User in [UserGroup1, UserGroup2]`.
+Entities with one parent type don't require brackets, for example `entity User in UserGroup`.

 The membership relation declaration is optional.
 If you don't create this declaration, the declared entity type doesn't have any parent entity types.

 ### Shape {#schema-entitytypes-shape}

 Specify the shape of an entity type using the [record syntax](../policies/syntax-datatypes.html#datatype-record) of Cedar policies.
 Enclose attribute declarations in brackets, each of which is a `<Name>:<Type>` key-value pair.
 Attribute names are either identifiers or strings.
 Such a declaration also defines a [record schema type](#schema-entitytypes-shape-record).
 To make entity type declarations consistent with [common type declarations](#schema-commonTypes), you can prefix a `=` to attribute declarations, for example `entity User = {...};`.

-Note that if you omit attribute declarations, then entities of this type do not have any attributes.
+Note that if you omit attribute declarations, then entities of this type don't have any attributes.
 This is equivalent to specifying an empty record (i.e., `{}`).

 ### Schema types {#schema-types}